Governance Does Not Guarantee Responsibility

 -

-Strategic reflection during inflection points
+strategic reflection at inflection points

 -

-That’s where the discussion begins.
+That is where the work begins.

 → Contact